Why are my images redirected from cdn.shortpixel.ai?

 This article applies to both ShortPixel Adaptive Image and Autoptimize.

 - Many times there is a firewall preventing ShortPixel's servers from accessing the images on the original website.
 The solution is to whitelist ShortPixel's IPs as described here.
-This applies also to websites using Cloudflare or another CDN, where you should whitelist the IPs too.
+You should whitelist these IPs on your CDN if necessary.

-- The files aren't publicly accessible because they are on a website hosted on an intranet, the website is password protected or there are .htaccess defined rules (usually for anti-hotlinking).
-The solution is to have the website hosted on the Internet, remove the password protection and make sure there are no .htaccess rules that may prevent ShortPixel's API from accessing the images.
+- The files aren't publicly accessible because they are on a website hosted on an intranet, the website is password protected or there are defined rules on your ".htaccess" file (usually for anti-hotlinking).
+The solution is to have the website hosted on the Internet, remove any password protection and make sure there are no ".htaccess" rules that may prevent ShortPixel's API from accessing the images.

 - The first time an image is accessed, it will be registered for being processed by ShortPixel but for the customer not to wait a few seconds, the original image is immediately sent back via a HTTP redirect.
 The second time the image is accessed, the CDN hosted image should start showing up.